SAP/fosstars-rating-core/openssl/openssl.md

 1. [CVE-2020-1971](https://nvd.nist.gov/vuln/detail/CVE-2020-1971): The X.509 GeneralName type is a generic type for representing different types of names.
 One of those name types is known as EDIPartyName.
 OpenSSL provides a function GENERAL_NAME_cmp which compares different instances of a GENERAL_NAME to see if they are equal or not.
 This function behaves incorrectly when both GENERAL_NAMEs contain an EDIPARTYNAME.
 A NULL pointer dereference and a crash may occur leading to a possible denial of service attack.
 OpenSSL itself uses the GENERAL_NAME_cmp function for two purposes: 1) Comparing CRL distribution point names between an available CRL and a CRL distribution point embedded in an X509 certificate 2) When verifying that a timestamp response token signer matches the timestamp authority name (exposed via the API functions TS_RESP_verify_response and TS_RESP_verify_token) If an attacker can control both items being compared then that attacker could trigger a crash.
 For example if the attacker can trick a client or server into checking a malicious certificate against a malicious CRL then this may occur.
 Note that some applications automatically download CRLs based on a URL embedded in a certificate.
 This checking happens prior to the signatures on the certificate and CRL being verified.
 OpenSSL's s_server, s_client and verify tools have support for the "-crl_download" option which implements automatic CRL downloading and this attack has been demonstrated to work against those tools.
 Note that an unrelated bug means that affected versions of OpenSSL cannot parse or construct correct encodings of EDIPARTYNAME.
 However it is possible to construct a malformed EDIPARTYNAME that OpenSSL's parser will accept and hence trigger this attack.
 All OpenSSL 1.1.1 and 1.0.2 versions are affected by this issue.
 Other OpenSSL releases are out of support and have not been checked.
 Fixed in OpenSSL 1.1.1i (Affected 1.1.1-1.1.1h).
 Fixed in OpenSSL 1.0.2x (Affected 1.0.2-1.0.2w).
 1. [CVE-2021-23839](https://nvd.nist.gov/vuln/detail/CVE-2021-23839): OpenSSL 1.0.2 supports SSLv2.
 If a client attempts to negotiate SSLv2 with a server that is configured to support both SSLv2 and more recent SSL and TLS versions then a check is made for a version rollback attack when unpadding an RSA signature.
 Clients that support SSL or TLS versions greater than SSLv2 are supposed to use a special form of padding.
 A server that supports greater than SSLv2 is supposed to reject connection attempts from a client where this special form of padding is present, because this indicates that a version rollback has occurred (i.e. both client and server support greater than SSLv2, and yet this is the version that is being requested).
 The implementation of this padding check inverted the logic so that the connection attempt is accepted if the padding is present, and rejected if it is absent.
 This means that such as server will accept a connection if a version rollback attack has occurred.
 Further the server will erroneously reject a connection if a normal SSLv2 connection attempt is made.
 Only OpenSSL 1.0.2 servers from version 1.0.2s to 1.0.2x are affected by this issue.
 In order to be vulnerable a 1.0.2 server must: 1) have configured SSLv2 support at compile time (this is off by default), 2) have configured SSLv2 support at runtime (this is off by default), 3) have configured SSLv2 ciphersuites (these are not in the default ciphersuite list) OpenSSL 1.1.1 does not have SSLv2 support and therefore is not vulnerable to this issue.
 The underlying error is in the implementation of the RSA_padding_check_SSLv23() function.
 This also affects the RSA_SSLV23_PADDING padding mode used by various other functions.
 Although 1.1.1 does not support SSLv2 the RSA_padding_check_SSLv23() function still exists, as does the RSA_SSLV23_PADDING padding mode.
 Applications that directly call that function or use that padding mode will encounter this issue.
 However since there is no support for the SSLv2 protocol in 1.1.1 this is considered a bug and not a security issue in that version.
 OpenSSL 1.0.2 is out of support and no longer receiving public updates.
 Premium support customers of OpenSSL 1.0.2 should upgrade to 1.0.2y.
 Other users should upgrade to 1.1.1j.
 Fixed in OpenSSL 1.0.2y (Affected 1.0.2s-1.0.2x).
 1. [CVE-2021-3449](https://nvd.nist.gov/vuln/detail/CVE-2021-3449): An OpenSSL TLS server may crash if sent a maliciously crafted renegotiation ClientHello message from a client.
 If a TLSv1.2 renegotiation ClientHello omits the signature_algorithms extension (where it was present in the initial ClientHello), but includes a signature_algorithms_cert extension then a NULL pointer dereference will result, leading to a crash and a denial of service attack.
 A server is only vulnerable if it has TLSv1.2 and renegotiation enabled (which is the default configuration).
 OpenSSL TLS clients are not impacted by this issue.
 All OpenSSL 1.1.1 versions are affected by this issue.
 Users of these versions should upgrade to OpenSSL 1.1.1k.
 OpenSSL 1.0.2 is not impacted by this issue.
 Fixed in OpenSSL 1.1.1k (Affected 1.1.1-1.1.1j).
+1. [CVE-2021-3712](https://nvd.nist.gov/vuln/detail/CVE-2021-3712): ASN.1 strings are represented internally within OpenSSL as an ASN1_STRING structure which contains a buffer holding the string data and a field holding the buffer length.
+This contrasts with normal C strings which are repesented as a buffer for the string data which is terminated with a NUL (0) byte.
+Although not a strict requirement, ASN.1 strings that are parsed using OpenSSL's own "d2i" functions (and other similar parsing functions) as well as any string whose value has been set with the ASN1_STRING_set() function will additionally NUL terminate the byte array in the ASN1_STRING structure.
+However, it is possible for applications to directly construct valid ASN1_STRING structures which do not NUL terminate the byte array by directly setting the "data" and "length" fields in the ASN1_STRING array.
+This can also happen by using the ASN1_STRING_set0() function.
+Numerous OpenSSL functions that print ASN.1 data have been found to assume that the ASN1_STRING byte array will be NUL terminated, even though this is not guaranteed for strings that have been directly constructed.
+Where an application requests an ASN.1 structure to be printed, and where that ASN.1 structure contains ASN1_STRINGs that have been directly constructed by the application without NUL terminating the "data" field, then a read buffer overrun can occur.
+The same thing can also occur during name constraints processing of certificates (for example if a certificate has been directly constructed by the application instead of loading it via the OpenSSL parsing functions, and the certificate contains non NUL terminated ASN1_STRING structures).
+It can also occur in the X509_get1_email(), X509_REQ_get1_email() and X509_get1_ocsp() functions.
+If a malicious actor can cause an application to directly construct an ASN1_STRING and then process it through one of the affected OpenSSL functions then this issue could be hit.
+This might result in a crash (causing a Denial of Service attack).
+It could also result in the disclosure of private memory contents (such as private keys, or sensitive plaintext).
+Fixed in OpenSSL 1.1.1l (Affected 1.1.1-1.1.1k).
+Fixed in OpenSSL 1.0.2za (Affected 1.0.2-1.0.2y).